We Are Co-Creators

 Humans became relatively standardized in terms of our “powers,” when our identity (and therefore our powers) was diminished.
 We became average human beings (laborers, mothers, fathers, artists, etc.) experiencing the illusion of pain and limitation with no apparent way out—other than the hope that if we live several hundreds or thousands of lives properly, we might one day evolve back to the experience of being heroes and then eventually live as gods and goddesses again.
-There were always the exceptions to the rule, of course, wherein some human beings lived as heroes and exhibited a greater abundance of courage, creativity, and intelligence than others.
+There were always exceptions to the rule, of course, wherein some human beings lived as heroes and exhibited a greater abundance of courage, creativity, and intelligence than others.
 But now it’s time for more and more people to recognize their ability to be heroes (masters) and shine their light brightly until they ascend back into the consciousness of being a god/goddess.
 This evolution is our destiny but do we really have to wait for hundreds or thousands of years for it to arrive?
 Not if we learn to step up and make it a practice to live and behave like true gods and goddesses.

 Whether we choose the long road or short road, the journey back to becoming heroes and then gods/goddesses is roughly the same:

 - Practice love, integrity, and compassion.

 - Share your unique qualities or gifts (such as healing, teaching, and creativity, but also possibly athleticism, inspiration to others, and other physical or even intellectual skills) with the world and the people around you—reminding them that they too are heroes or gods/goddesses

-- Next, the hero (or god/goddess) rises up to a level of mastery, humility, pure intention, and service, then the Supreme One—God—takes the next step and draws you back into the total memory of who you really are.
+- Next, the hero (or god/goddess) rises up to a level of mastery, humility, pure intention, and service, and then the Supreme One—God—takes the next step and draws you back into the total memory of who you really are.

 This prescription to enlightenment isn’t different from the path recommended by Buddha: